ttmx/ElementGymEasyQR/README.md

 3. The server will authenticate the provided credentials and display the QR codes for login.

+## Using the Login Page

+The webserver includes a simple login page to make it easier to authenticate without manually appending query parameters to the URL.

+1. Start the webserver using the instructions above.

+2. Open your browser and navigate to `http://localhost:3000`.

+3. Enter your username and password in the provided form and click the **Login** button.

+4. If the credentials are valid, the server will authenticate and display the QR codes for login.

 ## Prerequisites
 - Docker installed on your system.